tschm/PandasMonitor/README.md

 PandasMonitor
 =============

-A simple Monitor for Pandas DataFrame objects
+A simple Monitor for Pandas DataFrame objects.
+Hava a look at screenshot.PNG